 “Livin’ it up in the Summer” was born from a history of collaboration between Graham and Frankie.

 “When Frankie was hired here, we instantly became friends, and I found out she was an amazing singer,” says Graham.
 “We had the chance to work on a theme song for TJ Maxx and that didn’t go through… that was the first time we worked together, and it was a great experience that we wanted to take a step further.”
 And take it further they did.

 For artists, such as Frankie and Graham, an opportunity to hear one’s voice on an international stage doesn’t present itself that often, if ever.
-And although Graham has written hundreds of songs for various forms of media, it was his first time composing a song that made it to the runway.
+And although Graham has written hundreds of songs for various forms of media, “Living It Up in the Summer” was his first time composing a song that made it to the runway.
 “A lot of the time the projects I make music for are 30 seconds here or 60 seconds there… these are the kinds of opportunities I like to see happening for sure,” Graham says.

 Ranging from art installations and dance performances to high-profile fashion shows, the chance to pair music with live art appears vast and waiting to be uncovered.
 As Graham and Frankie suggest, performance art seems to be an alternative avenue for indie artists to get their music heard.

 “It’s a huge market for incredible music to be showcased and for a lot of people to hear it,” Frankie mused.
 In response, Graham agreed, “I think there’s always some way for two art forms to synch up.